Is Long-Term Care Insurance Worth It? A Clear Decision Framework

 Your financial advisor, your CPA, and ideally your estate planning attorney should all be part of the conversation.
 Your advisor models how a care event would affect your retirement income and helps evaluate whether insurance, self-funding, or a combination fits your plan.
 Your CPA advises on the tax treatment of premiums, which may be partially deductible depending on your plan type and income, and on how care costs affect your overall tax picture.
 Your estate planning attorney ensures that documents including financial and healthcare powers of attorney are in place so that someone you trust can manage your care and finances if you become unable to do so.
 Family members who may be involved in care should ideally be included in planning conversations before a crisis requires decisions to be made under pressure.

-Next Step: Build a Plan You Can Actually Use
+Build a Plan You Can Actually Use

-Long-term care planning is one of the most important and most often postponed conversations in retirement.
-If you want to evaluate your options, model how a care event would affect your retirement income plan, and understand what protection makes sense for your specific situation, schedule a complimentary consultation with a CFP® professional at Bauman Wealth Advisors.
-We will help you build a clear plan for long-term care that protects your lifestyle, protects your spouse, and reduces the burden on your family.
+If you want to evaluate your options, model how a care event would affect your retirement income plan, and understand what protection makes sense for your situation, schedule a complimentary consultation with a CFP® professional at Bauman Wealth Advisors or meet our team to start the conversation.
+We do money.
+You do life.

 Related Articles